MPC Threshold Signature Protocol

 Protocol Flow

-The sequence diagram below illustrates how a transaction is signed under the DKLs23 protocol:
+The sequence diagram below illustrates how a transaction gets signed:

-3. The customer system passes the digest, nonce, and the user’s encrypted share to the user machine.
+- The customer system passes the digest(s), MPC message, and the user’s encrypted share to the user machine.

-4. The user machine, protected by PassKey, decrypts the customer share, generates its own nonce, and computes the customer signature share.
+- The user machine, protected by PassKey, decrypts the customer share, generates its own MPC message that includes customer signature share.

-5. The customer signature share and nonce are sent back to the server, which forwards them to the HSM along with the original transaction data.
+- The customer MPC message is sent back to the server, which forwards them to the HSM.

-6. Inside the HSM, the vault verifies the digest, uses its key share, decrypts its encrypted share, and generates the HSM signature share.
+- Inside the HSM, the vault decrypts its encrypted share, and generates the HSM signature share.

 sequenceDiagram